initials/Vinter/README.markdown

 ##Missing stuff
 There are no controls like buttons or text fields!
 And we won't add them.
 The cocoa text rendering system is one of the best text systems you can ever get.
 Use it and be happy about crisp and sharp texts instead of being unhappy with stupid bitmap fonts!

-There are also many other things missing that prevent Vinter from being a feature complete game engine, or even graphic engine.
+There are also many other things missing that prevent Vinter from being a feature complete game engine, or even graphic engine for that matter.
 We are working hard to add all this missing stuff, but since we have a real life too, any help is appreciated.
 So feel free to fork Vinter!

 ##Known issues
 - The default shader won't compile under OpenGL 3.2 as they are made for GSlang 1.20